SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          var doesNotNeedToBeSettable: Int { get }
       }

+Type property requirements are always prefixed by the ``class`` keyword when they are defined in a protocol.
+This is true even though they are prefixed with the ``static`` keyword when implemented by a structure or enumeration:

+.. testcode:: instanceProperties

+   -> protocol AnotherProtocol {
+         class var someTypeProperty: Int { get set }
+      }

-Here's an example of a protocol with a single property requirement:
+Here's an example of a protocol with a single instance property requirement:

 .. testcode:: instanceProperties